awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-algo.md

    1. For **Container DNS host name**, type the name of a DNS host for your image\.

-   1. For **Supported instance types for real\-time inference**, choose the instance types that your algorithm supports for models deployed as hosted endpoints in SageMaker\.
+   1. For **Supported instance types for real\-time inference**, choose the instance types that your algorithm supports for models deployed as hosted endpoints in Amazon SageMaker\.
 For information, see [Deploy a Model on SageMaker Hosting Services](how-it-works-deployment.md#how-it-works-hosting)\.

    1. For **Supported instance types for batch transform jobs**, choose the instance types that your algorithm supports for batch transform jobs\.
 For information, see [Get Inferences for an Entire Dataset with Batch Transform](how-it-works-batch.md)\.